+Long-Term Differentiators

-Long-Term Differentiators and providing contextualization to ensure responses glean unique, actionable insights.
+Extract program and discipline-specific intelligence from faculty by requiring earlier completion of questionnaires and providing contextualization to ensure responses glean unique, actionable insights.

 Pressure test marketing collateral against faculty knowledge of the students they serve to ensure the marketing team fully understands the consumer they are trying to reach, generates goodwill between marketing and academic units, and further guarantees collateral quality.